Post Summary: An Idaho bucket list of 40 of the absolute best things to do in Idaho.

 If you’re looking for magical landscapes that come straight from the pages of Lord of The Rings, head to Thousand Springs State Park.
 This stunning landscape is packed with gorgeous waterfalls, lush valleys, and crystal lakes, making it perfect for hikers and outdoor enthusiasts.

-The state park has six distinct sections that offer its own natural wonders – Box Canyon Springs, Billingsley Creek, Malad Gorge, Ritter Island, Kelton Trail, and Niagara Springs.
+The state park has six distinct sections that offer their own natural wonders – Box Canyon Springs, Billingsley Creek, Malad Gorge, Ritter Island, Kelton Trail, and Niagara Springs.

 Whether you hike the Malad Gorge, ride horses at the indoor arena, or picnic at Niagara springs, Thousand Springs State Park is one of the best places to see in Idaho.